 Lion’s mane mushrooms are a culinary treat since their texture, taste and aroma resembles that of seafood and especially squid and jellyfish.
 Therefore, you can cook it pretty much in any way you would cook seafood from stir-fried to grilled.

 You may also add it to pasta, rice, pizza, stews and soups with vegetables, chicken, seafood or red meat.
+Dried lion’s mane mushroom as an ingredient is available online.
 A simple yet delicious Lion’s mane mushroom recipe to try out is given below:-

 Cheesy & Garlicky Baked Lion’s Mane Mushrooms Recipe

-- 2 large Lion’s mane mushrooms cut in half
+- 2 large Lion’s mane cut in half

 - 2 cloves of garlic, minced